MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ### Thermal Storage (A1)

-This EnergyPlus measure changes the selected construction layer to a `MaterialProperty:PhaseChange` object.
+This EnergyPlus measure adds phase change properties to the selected material by adding a `MaterialProperty:PhaseChange` object.
 This object requires the conduction finite difference heat balance algorithm rather than the default conduction transfer function algorithm, which requires constant material properties (e.g. specific heat).
 The object properties come from the `CondFD1ZonePurchAirAutoSizeWithPCM.idf` EnergyPlus example file as shown below.

 ```
 MaterialProperty:PhaseChange,
-  Typical Insulation R-10.02,             !- Name
+  5/8 in.
+Gypsum Board,                   !- Name
   0,                                      !- Temperature Coefficient for Thermal Conductivity {W/m-K2}
   -20,                                    !- Temperature 1 {C}
   0.1,                                    !- Enthalpy 1 {J/kg}